jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Good conferences do more than teach technology.
 They expose how experienced engineers think about tradeoffs, architecture, teams and software development culture.

 Conferences are a great way to stay on the leading edge of technology.
-In person conferences allows you to see presentations in person and make connections with other attendees; however, they require time, travel and money.
+In-person conferences allows you to see presentations in person and make connections with other attendees; however, they require time, travel and money.

 I only attended one professional conference in my career: [O'Reilly Software Architecture Conference 2016 - New York, New York](https://www.oreilly.com/videos/oreilly-software-architecture/9781491944615/).
 It was my first serious exposure to [Microservices](https://www.oreilly.com/content/a-quick-and-simple-definition-of-microservices/) where the concept started to click for me.